Chapter 3 : III. Getting the Girl to the Ball

 James turned to Ellian, who immediately stiffened because she probably knew exactly what he was about to say.
 "Let's dance."

 Luckily, she relented without him asking two dozen times (asking her to the ball took a total of two dozen minus two).
-He was particularly excited because he knew she was going to be terrible
+He was particularly excited because he knew she was going to be terrible at it.

 She met his exact expectations five steps in.
 She squashed his foot as he turned right and she moved forward, and James was very thankful male formal attire involved closed-toe shoes.